-Issuing CAs shall store Private Keys on at least a FIPS 140-2 level 3 device.
+Issuing CAs shall store Private Keys on a device meeting the requirements of Section 6.2.1.

 6.2.8 Method of Activating Private Key

 Issuing CAs are responsible for activating the Private Key in accordance with the instructions and documentation provided by the manufacturer of the hardware security module.
 Subscribers are responsible for protecting Private Keys in accordance with the obligations that are presented in the form of a Subscriber Agreement or Terms of Use.